SirJimmothy/phasmo/.github/ISSUE_TEMPLATE/change-suggestion.md

 Ideally copy the line(s) that require changes, and specify the recommended change underneath each line, to make each edit clear.

 #### Provide citations where applicable
-Avoid specifying changes based on "this happened to me once" - ensure that this issue is known in the community and ideally acknowledged by the developers or respected content creators.
+Avoid requesting changes based on "this happened to me once" - ensure that this issue is known in the community and ideally acknowledged by the developers or respected content creators.